 When you outsource your sales team, you benefit from the performance of a professional company with top-drawer expertise.
 Your partner handles all of the expense of hiring, training, and managing the team, not to mention the risk inherent in taking on staff for a performance-based role.
 You pay only for the performance of the team the sales partner has built.

 3. Gain market share within the software industry

 For software startups, growth is as challenging as it is critical.
-As McKinsey & Company once pointed out:
+See what McKinsey & Company once pointed out.

 Forbes recently highlighted the relationship between early adoption and large-scale success in the software industry.
 Facebook, Slack, and Netflix all had dramatic user growth in their early phases, and all three maintained strong growth percentages into their first four years.

 Market penetration depends on your solution making its way into the hands of a large population of users.
 Building user experience at scale is difficult for most SaaS startups, but that’s where software sales outsourcing companies come in.